openMetaAnalysis/back-pain-chronic-treatment-with-tramadol/README.md

 ============================================
 A data-only living systematic review

-**Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
-Heterogeneity of results as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
+**Clinical summary:** This meta-analysis suggests that clinical intervention *is not* effective among registered, randomized, controlled trials.
+Heterogeneity of results as measured by I2 was '[considerable](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 75% or more.
 This review updates the previously published meta-analysis.(1)

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published meta-analysis.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.